-Part of the role of a QA/R&D/Production specialist is to conduct sensory testing of food or beverages to confirm product quality and shelf life and craft new products based on defined taste profiles.
+Part of the role of a QA/R&D/Production specialist is to conduct a sensory test of food or beverages to confirm product quality and shelf life and craft new products based on defined taste profiles.
 Knowing which sensory tests to implement is important because results must be both scientifically valid and actionable.
 In a previous blog, we talked about the sensory complexity of certain foods and the application of sensory evaluation techniques in the quality and new product development field.
 In this post, we will describe scenarios that showcase particular sensory methodologies and discuss the design of sensory tests.

 Scenario 1 – Difference Tests (Triangular Test)